 Infantile seborrheic dermatitis (“Cradle Cap”) and its attending symptoms of newborn skin peeling, flaking, dryness, scaliness is rarely serious and will clear up on its own without the need for treatment.
 But it’s much easier to grab a safe medicated baby shampoo for cradle cap containing an ingredient called Pyrithione Zinc.

 But there are steps you can take to ease scaling and potentially stop future scaling.

 Gently wash the infant’s head every day with a mild baby shampoo.
 Mild is the key word here.
 Look for a baby shampoo for cradle cap with words like:

-Although it looks hydrating, don’t be tempted to leave shampoo, oil or lotions on the scalp, as it will likely worsen the scales.
+Although it looks hydrating, don’t be tempted to leave shampoo, oil, or lotions on the scalp, as it will likely worsen the scales.
 Always rinse thoroughly.

 If your child’s scales are stubborn and won’t gently loosen, resist the temptation to scratch or peel them off with your fingers because it could open the door to infection.
-Some family members friends, and doctors may recommend rubbing petroleum jelly or a few drops of mineral oil into the affected areas, once again thoroughly rinsing afterwards.
+Some family members friends and doctors may recommend rubbing petroleum jelly or a few drops of mineral oil into the affected areas, once again thoroughly rinsing afterward.
 There are conflicting opinions about the benefit of using oils on baby scalps, so it’s best to consult a doctor if you plan to use anything beyond a gentle baby wash.

 Avoid using over-the-counter cortisone or antifungal creams without speaking with your baby’s doctor.
 Some of the products mentioned can be toxic for an infant.
 Same goes for dandruff shampoo containing salicylic acid.
 Apply a medicated baby shampoo like our medicated shampoo for infantile seborrheic dermatitis to give your baby relief quickly.